Blog

 If a user asks for a feature, they ask what job the feature is supposed to do.

-That is the behavior missing from most context collection.
+That is the behavior missing from most business inputs.

-The interface should not just collect an answer.
-It should recover the situation behind the answer.
+The next input layer should not just collect an answer.

 What Lemma is building

-The team needs better human context before it builds, sells, supports, researches, or decides.
+The team needs better human context before it builds, launches, sells, supports, prioritizes, or briefs agents.

 The companies that win